Fuzzy39/Anvil-Game/README.md

-# hola
+# What is this?
-I guess GitHub is a thing or something.
-Yes? sure.
+This is Anvil.
+A flash game about escaping death.
-This is an edit to the thing I guess.
+DUN DUN DUN!